SimdQuickHeap: The QuickHeap Reconsidered: The new SimdQuickHeap

 \subsection{Practical Optimizations}

 Here, we describe practical optimizations that take advantage of the data layout of the \textsf{SimdQuickHeap}.
 Let $W$ be the number of elements that fit into one SIMD register.
-When the number of layers is $\BigO(\log n)$ indeed, together, the two optimizations below result in an $\BigO(\frac 1W \log n)$ algorithm.
+When the number of layers is indeed $\BigO(\log n)$, the optimizations result in an $\BigO(\frac 1W \log n)$ algorithm.

 \parag{Classification.} If the number of pivots is small, a linear scan can be faster than a binary search, thanks to better cache efficiency and branch predictions.
-We therefore employ a SIMD-optimized linear scan unless the number of pivots surpasses some threshold, where we fall back to binary search.
-In practice, the threshold is large enough such that the linear scan is used for all feasible inputs where the number of buckets is in $\BigO(\log n)$.
+We therefore employ a SIMD-optimized linear scan unless the number of pivots surpasses some threshold (64 by default), above which we fall back to binary search.
+In practice, the linear scan is used for all feasible inputs where the number of buckets is in $\BigO(\log n)$ with this threshold.
 We compare $W$ consecutive pivots at once with SIMD, resulting in a run time of \(\BigO(\tfrac 1W \log n)\) when the number of pivots is in \(\BigO(\log n)\).

 \parag{Partitioning.} Multiple partitioning schemes using SIMD have been proposed \cite{bramasNovelHybridQuicksort2017,wassenbergVectorizedPerformanceportableQuicksort2022a}.
 We use a straightforward mechanism: We load $W$ values from the bucket and compare them against the pivot at once in $\BigO(1)$ time.
-Using AVX2 \texttt{permutevar}\footnote{See \url{https://lemire.me/blog/2017/04/10/removing-duplicates-from-lists-quickly/}.} ($\sim 3$ cycles) or AVX-512 \texttt{compress} ($\sim 6$ cycles) instructions, we can then efficiently move the values smaller (or larger) than the pivot the start of the register.
+Using AVX2 \texttt{permutevar}\footnote{See \url{https://lemire.me/blog/2017/04/10/removing-duplicates-from-lists-quickly/}.} ($\sim 3$ cycles) or AVX-512 \texttt{compress} ($\sim 6$ cycles) instructions, we can then efficiently move the values smaller (or larger) than the pivot to the front of the register.
 Finally, we append these values to the back of the bucket array.
 This way, partitioning a bucket of size $m$ takes $\BigO(m/W)$ time.

-In practice, the constant overheads of this partitioning scheme become too large when the bucket is small (of length $O(W)$).
+In practice, the constant overheads of this partitioning scheme become too large when the bucket is small (of length $\BigO(W)$).
 Thus, we stop the iterative partitioning when the bucket size falls below length $16$.
 To be able to delete the minimum in the last bucket efficiently, we keep it sorted in descending order as long as it is smaller than the threshold.
 Consequently, when a new element is inserted into the last bucket and the bucket size is below the threshold, the element is inserted at the appropriate position using a linear scan.